staten-island-tech/object-oriented-adventures-nontendo-of-north-sentinel-island/readme.md

 ## Upgrades
 - Values of upgrades (costs) increases in increments of 25
 - NO ARMOR
-- After certain achiecments, The player willincrease in max HP by increments of 25.
+- After certain achievements, The player will increase in max HP by increments of 25.

 ## Shop
 Minor Potion -  Heals 25% of max hp, cost: 15 gold
 Major Potion -  Heals 100% of max hp, cost: 60 gold Upgrades to attack: -
-25 gold - Tier 1 -
+25 gold - Tier 1 - +15% dmg
-50 gold - Tier 2 -
+50 gold - Tier 2 - +15% dmg
-75 gold - Tier 3 -
+75 gold - Tier 3 - +15% dmg
-100 gold - Tier 4 -
+100 gold - Tier 4 - +15% dmg